-Lanes for Drains was one of the first drainage contractors in the UK to adopt trenchless sewer replacement ,or ‘no-dig technology’, and is now a market leader in sewer renovation and rehabilitation using this method.
+Lanes Group was one of the first drainage contractors in the UK to adopt trenchless sewer replacement, or ‘no-dig technology’, and is now a market leader in sewer renovation and rehabilitation using this method.

 Our specialist division often trials new materials and techniques and works closely with international manufacturers and industry bodies.
 We regularly hit the headlines for our pioneering projects and currently hold the record for installing the longest single liner — 509 linear metres — in the UK.